Privacy Policy

 (6) Session cookies

-These are automatically deleted when the browser is closed.
+Are automatically deleted when the browser is closed.

 (7) Persistent cookies